bgord/blog/content/blog/one-liner-to-sum-up-numbers-from-a-column-in-csv-file/one-liner-to-sum-up-numbers-from-a-column-in-a-csv-file.md

 There are many ways to achieve it, but we use the `tail +n` syntax.

-In our case it takes all the lines until the end of the file, starting from the second line.
+In our case, it takes all the lines until the end of the file, starting from the second line.

 ```bash
 $ cat shopping.csv | tail +2